A local to global argument on low dimensional manifolds: Introduction

 \subsection{Acknowledgment}

 I am indebted to Allen Hatcher for his careful reading and many helpful comments on different versions of this paper.
 I first aimed to prove Thurston's theorem without using foliation theory in all dimensions but Hatcher pointed out a flaw in my argument for manifolds of dimension larger than $4$ which made me focus only on low dimensional manifolds.
 I would also thank Sander Kupers for his comments on transversality issues for topological manifolds and answering my questions about topological embeddings.
-Finally, I am also grateful to S\o ren Galatius for his comments on the first draft of this paper and to Kathryn Mann for her comment on \Cref{primedecomp}.
+Finally, I am also grateful to S\o ren Galatius for his comments on the first draft of this paper, to Kathryn Mann for her comment on sphere systems, to Elmar Vogt and Reimer Backhaus for their interest in this paper and the referee for his/her careful reading and many helpful comments and critics that improved the exposition of the paper.
+The author was partially supported by NSF DMS-1810644.